sjsu-interconnect/cs163/docs/project-doc.md

 3. **Climate Studies:** By analyzing long-term weather data, the project will contribute to understanding climate trends, which is critical for addressing climate change and its impacts on ecosystems and human societies.

 #### **Data Sources:**

-The project will utilize a combination of historical and real-time weather data from the following sources:
+The project will utilize the following key data sources:

-1. **OpenWeatherMap API:** Provides real-time weather data, including temperature, humidity, precipitation, and wind speed for locations worldwide.
+1. **NOAA Climate Data:** Provides comprehensive historical weather data, including temperature and precipitation records, essential for analyzing long-term climate trends and patterns in California.

-2. **NOAA Climate Data:** Offers a vast repository of historical weather data, including temperature records, precipitation, and other climate indicators, allowing for in-depth analysis of long-term trends.
+2. **OpenWeatherMap API:** Offers real-time weather data, including current temperature and precipitation, crucial for accurate short-term weather forecasts and anomaly detection.

-3. **Weather Underground API:** Supplies hyper-local weather data and forecasts, which can be used to enhance the accuracy of the prediction models and provide granular insights into local weather patterns.

 #### **Key Components:**
-1. **Time Series Analysis:** Analyze the historical weather data to identify trends, seasonality, and potential anomalies.
-This analysis will serve as the foundation for the predictive models.
+1. **Time Series Analysis:** Analyze historical weather data to identify long-term trends and seasonal patterns specific to California.
+This analysis will form the basis for developing predictive models.

-2. **Machine Learning Models:** Develop and train machine learning models, such as ARIMA, LSTM, or Prophet, to forecast future weather conditions based on the historical data.
+2. **Machine Learning Models:** Develop and train a machine learning model, such as LSTM (Long Short-Term Memory), to forecast future weather conditions based on the identified trends and seasonal patterns.

-3. **Anomaly Detection:** Implement algorithms to detect unusual weather patterns that deviate significantly from historical norms, which could indicate extreme weather events or long-term climate shifts.

-4. **Data Visualization:** Create interactive visualizations to present the analysis and forecast results.
-This will include dashboards that display real-time weather data, predicted conditions, and detected anomalies.

 ## **Data Sources**

 For this project, the data will be sourced from both existing datasets provided by established weather data providers and potentially some data that will be collected or integrated manually.
 The project will combine data from at least two sources to enhance the robustness and accuracy of the analysis and forecasts.

-#### **1. OpenWeatherMap API**
-   - **Data Available:**
+#### **Data Sources:**
-     - The OpenWeatherMap API provides real-time weather data, including current temperature, humidity, wind speed, precipitation, atmospheric pressure, and weather conditions (e.g., clear sky, rain, snow) for locations worldwide.
-   - **Collected By:**
-     - OpenWeatherMap, a weather service provider that aggregates data from multiple sources, including weather stations, satellite data, and radar.
-   - **Data Collection Method:**
-     - Data is collected from a network of weather stations and sensors globally, supplemented by satellite imagery and radar.
-The API allows for retrieving real-time data as well as historical weather data for specific locations.

-#### **2. NOAA Climate Data**
+1. **NOAA Climate Data**
-   - **Data Available:**
-     - The National Oceanic and Atmospheric Administration (NOAA) provides a comprehensive collection of historical weather and climate data, including long-term records of temperature, precipitation, wind patterns, and other climatic variables.
-The data spans several decades, allowing for in-depth climate trend analysis.
+   - **Data Available:** Provides comprehensive historical weather data, including temperature and precipitation records crucial for analyzing long-term climate trends.
-   - **Collected By:**
+   - **Collected By:** NOAA, using a network of ground-based stations, satellites, and ocean buoys.
-     - NOAA, a U.S. government agency responsible for monitoring and understanding the Earth’s atmosphere, oceans, and climate.
-   - **Data Collection Method:**
+   - **Data Collection Method:** Historical records are collected from various observational platforms to ensure accuracy and consistency.
-     - Data is collected from a variety of sources, including ground-based weather stations, ocean buoys, satellites, and other observational platforms.
-NOAA's extensive data collection network ensures high accuracy and consistency across the dataset.

-#### **3. Weather Underground API**
-   - **Data Available:**
-     - The Weather Underground API offers hyper-local weather data, including current conditions, forecasts, and historical data.
-The API is known for its detailed and location-specific weather data, which can be particularly useful for localized analysis.
+2. **OpenWeatherMap API**
+   - **Data Available:** Offers real-time weather data, including current temperature and precipitation, essential for short-term weather forecasting and anomaly detection.
-   - **Collected By:**
+   - **Collected By:** OpenWeatherMap, aggregating data from weather stations and satellites.
-     - Weather Underground, a subsidiary of The Weather Company, which is part of IBM.
-The data is crowdsourced from personal weather stations, professional stations, and other sources.
-   - **Data Collection Method:**
-     - Data is collected through a combination of personal weather stations operated by individuals, official weather stations, and automated systems.
-The crowdsourced nature of the data collection allows for very localized and specific weather information.
+   - **Data Collection Method:** Real-time data is collected through a global network of weather stations and sensors, complemented by satellite imagery.

-#### **Potential Data Collection:**
-   - In addition to the above sources, the project may involve collecting supplementary data such as:
-     - **Satellite Imagery:** Acquired from open-source platforms like NASA’s Earth Observing System Data and Information System (EOSDIS), which provides satellite images that can be used to visualize and analyze weather patterns.
-     - **User-Generated Data:** If applicable, data from personal weather stations or mobile devices can be integrated to provide more granular data points for specific locations.
+By focusing on these two sources, the project aims to leverage both comprehensive historical records and up-to-date real-time data for robust weather analysis and forecasting.

 ## **Expected Major Findings**